rebeccajr/color-clock/docs/blog/2025-02-08__back-in-dev.md

 ## Google Test

-During development of ColorClock Version 1, I did some rudimentary unit tests and took the form of print statements in simple C++ programs.
+During development of ColorClock Version 1, I did some rudimentary unit tests that took the form of print statements in simple C++ programs.
 I played around with writing makefiles but my unit tests were few and far between.

 In my latest work, I'm implementing a "real" unit testing framework in using Google Test.
 Each module has its own test file and I'm using